potassco/fastlane/docs/index.md

-# Modular Large Neighbourhood Search Framework
+# FASTLANE: A Framework for Answer Set Programming-based Large Neighborhood Search

 Large Neighbourhood Search (LNS) is a local search technique for iteratively finding better solutions to difficult optimization problems by destroying and